Media Literacy Education

 Approaches:

-a text or an artifact.
-Analyzing a work as a text means
+work as a text or an artifact.
+Analyzing a work as a

-focusing on its content and the ways in which its authors
+text means focusing on its content and the ways in

-treating it as an artifact means thinking about its context:
+meaning, while treating it as an artifact means thinking

-even if your interest as a teacher is mainly in analyzing
+another: even if your interest as a teacher is mainly

-media as artifacts, students need to do some analysis of
+in analyzing media as artifacts, students need to do

-them as texts to meaningfully discuss their broader context.
+some analysis of them as texts to meaningfully

 Media education addresses both the cognitive and